| |

 |

-General
+| General

-• Age - Fertility begins to decline when a woman
+causes for female infertility are:• Age - Fertility begins to decline when a woman

 reaches her mid-30s, and then declines after her late